bramstein/opentype/README.md

 * GDEF (only the Glyph Class Definitions)
 * gasp

 This roughly corresponds to all the metadata available in most fonts.
 Future versions of this library will probably support parsing the actual font data (pull requests welcome!).
+I'm hoping to add support for GPOS, glyf and the CFF tables as well as an extensive test suite.

 ## Usage